 Weekend at Galway Oyster – where the main verb is opening

-GALWAY, IRELAND: Party and oysters, here is a travel advice for next year; Head to Ireland for a food festival.
+GALWAY, IRELAND: Party and oysters, here is a travel advice for years to come; Head to Ireland for a food festival.
 In September the island has its own dedicated oyster season celebrating the humble mollusc, and shucking – means opening – is the main verb.

 Click big photos from Galway Oyster